|

 distance/time = 1/(1+T/R)².

-Since e is quite small in this case, the relative speed of light is approximately c' = c/(1+T/R)² or c' = c·(1-2·T/R) (Tip: Expand with (1-T/R)²).
+The relative speed of light is c' = c/(1+T/R)² or nearly c' = c·(1-2·T/R) (Schwarzschild radius, tip: Expand with (1-T/R)²).

-With the formula that Einstein also used:
+The formula for deflection, which Einstein also used:

 alpha = ∫1/c'(r)·dc'(r)/dx·dy from -∞ to +∞